jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 question and `git show` the commits.
 Check the GitHub file history.
 You'll see who understands that part of the codebase and can be contacted for questions or review.

+It may save you a lot of time to consult with relevant people on IRC before tackling a difficult project in potentially the wrong way, or one that has already been tried and turned out to be a dead end for reasons that may not be apparent to you.

 Test coverage is essential; don't hesitate to write any missing [unit](https://github.com/bitcoin/bitcoin/tree/master/src/test),